TheRisingSun777/kaspi_etl/apps/kaspi_offers_dashboard/docs/DECISIONS.md

 ## 2025-08-11 — Conventional commits and small diffs
 We keep commits small and descriptive (Conventional Commits) to simplify reviews and bisects in production.
+## 2025-08-12 — Pivot to core repricing loop; opponents optional
+After spending several days chasing seller counts, we decided to prioritise the core repricing loop and treat opponents (seller) data as an enhancement rather than a blocker.
+The core tasks are:

+1. Verify settings persistence so that min/max/step/interval changes are saved to `server/db/pricebot.settings.json` and loaded back into the UI.
+2. Return offers without opponents by default.
+The offers API should return our SKUs with price/stock even if opponents are unavailable.
+3. Implement run proposals ignoring opponents when necessary and clamp target prices within the `[min,max]` range using the configured step.
+4. Introduce a price watch script to call `/run` on a schedule, computing proposals for SKUs whose interval has elapsed.

+Opponents retrieval (seller lists) is behind a flag and a cache; it should not block or crash the app.
+Seller scraping may be implemented later via HTML parsing or Playwright fallback, but the main loop must function without it.
+We added new tasks `CORE-LOOP-001` to `CORE-LOOP-004` to the backlog to cover these core steps and moved `UI-002` back to backlog. `STATE.json` reflects `lastSeen.taskId` as `CORE-LOOP-001`.
+*** End Patch
+EOF